-Section 27-4204(b)(1)(C) of the Zoning Ordinance requires 10-foot-wide sidewalks and 5 feet of additional sidewalk pedestrian clearance, to be provided along both sides of the street within the TAC-C Zone.
+Staff would note that Section 27-4204(b)(1)(C) of the Zoning Ordinance requires 10-foot-wide sidewalks and 5 feet of additional sidewalk pedestrian clearance, to be provided along both sides of the street within the TAC-C Zone.
 The portion of the Timothy Branch Trail, proposed along the frontage of the subject site, would have to conform to this requirement.
-However, in the interest of maintaining a consistent pedestrian network along Matapeake Business Drive, it would be impractical to implement this requirement, given that the trail on abutting properties is only 8 feet wide.
-This requirement shall be waived, per Section 27-6207(a)(2)(C) of the Zoning Ordinance.
-An 8-foot-wide side path, along the property frontage, is required.
+Staff finds, however, in the interest of maintaining a consistent pedestrian network along Matapeake Business Drive, that it would be impractical to implement this requirement, given that the trail on abutting properties is only 8 feet wide.
+It is recommended, therefore, that this requirement be waived, per Section 27-6207(a)(2)(C) of the Zoning Ordinance.
+An 8-foot-wide side path, along the property frontage, is recommended.